Are you interested in advocacy on behalf of biomedical research?

 - Receive regular emails on science policy issues from the APS.

-- Attend the SPC’s fall 2013 meeting in Bethesda to participate in Capitol Hill visits with SPC members and APS staff.
+- Attend the SPC’s fall 2014 and 2015 meetings in Bethesda to participate in Capitol Hill visits with SPC members and APS staff.

 What does the Advocacy Fellowship provide?

 - Registration for the EB meeting will be provided in the first fellowship year (Please note that the fellowship does not cover any travel expenses related to EB).

 - Reimbursement of travel costs for two fall SPC meetings in Bethesda.